TheSmallBoat/beacon_mbs_p2p/README.md

 ## NOTICE
-The p2p network library using the [go-toolbox/p2p_net](https://github.com/TheSmallBoat/go-toolbox/tree/master/p2p_net), and needs to change the import module's name for all those local names to remote GitHub's.
+The p2p network library using the [go-toolbox/p2p_net](https://github.com/TheSmallBoat/go-toolbox/tree/master/p2p_net), and needs to change the import module's name for all those local names to remote GitHub's in the source files.